Adelaide: Airports

 The Adelaide metropolitan area has two commercial airports, Adelaide Airport and Parafield Airport.
-Adelaide Airport, in Adelaide's south-western suburbs, serves in excess of 8 million passengers annually.
+Adelaide Airport, in Adelaide's south-western suburbs, serves almost 9 million passengers annually, with an extensive number of direct flight routes within Australia, as well as other destinations in Oceania, Asia and North America.
 Parafield Airport, Adelaide's second airport 18 km north of the city centre, is used for small aircraft, pilot training and recreational aviation purposes.
 Parafield Airport served as Adelaide's main aerodrome until the opening of the Adelaide Airport in February 1955.
-Adelaide Airport serves many international and domestic destinations including all Australian state capitals.

-Adelaide is also home to a military airport, known as Edinburgh Airport, located in the northern suburbs.
+Adelaide is also home to a military airport, known as RAAF Base Edinburgh, located in the northern suburbs.
 It was built in 1955 in a joint initiative with the United Kingdom for weapon development.

 Health

 Adelaide's two largest hospitals are the Royal Adelaide Hospital (RAH) in Adelaide Parklands, a teaching hospital affiliated with the University of Adelaide (800 beds), and the Flinders Medical Centre (580 beds) at Bedford Park, affiliated with Flinders University.
 The RAH also operates additional campuses for specialist care throughout the suburbs including the Hampstead Rehabilitation Centre (150 beds) at Northfield and the Glenside Campus (129 beds) for acute mental health services.

-Other major public hospitals are the Women's and Children's Hospital (305 beds), at North Adelaide; the Queen Elizabeth Hospital (340 beds) at Woodville; Modbury Hospital (178 beds) at Modbury; and the Lyell McEwin Hospital (198 beds) at Elizabeth Vale.
-Numerous private hospitals are also located throughout the city, with the largest operators being not-for-profits Adelaide Community Healthcare Alliance (3 hospitals) and Calvary Care (4 hospitals).
+Other major public hospitals are the Women's and Children's Hospital (305 beds), at North Adelaide; the Queen Elizabeth Hospital (340 beds) at Woodville; Modbury Hospital (174 beds) at Modbury; and the Lyell McEwin Hospital (198 beds) at Elizabeth Vale.
+Numerous private hospitals are also located throughout the city, with the largest operators being not-for-profits Adelaide Community Healthcare Alliance (three hospitals) and Calvary Care (four hospitals).

 In 2017, the RAH was relocated from the city's East End to a new AU$2.3 billion facility built over former railyards in the West End.
 The state-of-the-art hospital forms part of a new biomedical precinct called BioMed City that collocates the South Australian Health and Medical Research Institute (SAHMRI), the University of Adelaide Health and Medical Sciences building, the University of South Australia's Health Innovation Building, and the state's Dental Hospital.
-SAHMRI is building a $300 million second facility due to be completed by 2022 to house the Australian Bragg Centre with Australia's first proton therapy unit.
-There are also plans for the Women's and Children's Hospital to be relocated to the precinct adjacent the RAH by 2024.
+SAHMRI, with additional external funding, has built a $300 million second facility completed in 2024, which was intended to house the Australian Bragg Centre with Australia's first proton therapy unit.
+Construction is underway for the Women's and Children's Hospital to be relocated to the precinct adjacent the RAH by 2030.

-The largest provider of community health care within Adelaide is the not-for-profit Royal District Nursing Service (RDNS), which provides out of hospital care and hospital avoidance care.
+The largest provider of community health care within Adelaide is the not-for-profit Royal District Nursing Service, which provides out of hospital care and hospital avoidance care.